EberlyODL/chem202/pla-lecture-12.md

 The most stable conformation of a cyclohexane ring is known as a "chair" conformation.
 It gets its name because it resembles a lounge chair.
 You are encouraged to build a model like that in Figure 2 so you can see it for yourself.

-In the video below, you are talked through the procedure for drawing two different chair conformations and defining axial and equitorial bonds.
+In the video below, you are talked through the procedure for drawing the two different chair conformations and axial and equitorial bonds are defined.
+Get out your pencil and paper and practice drawing these figures! :)

 [ciscode|rev=1|tool=elmsmedia|item=4205|entity_type=node|render=display_mode|display_mode=mediavideo]